microsoft/WhatTheHack/047-TrafficControlWithDapr/Coach/Solution-08.md

       --docker-password=<service-principal-password>
     ```

-    *IMPORTANT: The Azure Container Registry has the **admin** account enabled to make this demo easier to deploy (doesn't require the deployer to have Owner access to the subscription or resource group the Azure resources are deployed to). **This is not best practice!** In a production deployment, use a managed identity or service principal to authenticate between the AKS cluster & the ACR.
+    *IMPORTANT: The Azure Container Registry has the **admin** account enabled to make this demo easier to deploy (doesn't require the deployer to have Owner access to the subscription or resource group the Azure resources are deployed to). **This is not a best practice!** In a production deployment, use a managed identity or service principal to authenticate between the AKS cluster & the ACR.
 See the [documentation](https://docs.microsoft.com/en-us/azure/container-registry/container-registry-authentication?tabs=azure-cli) for more about the options and how to set up.*

 1. Deploy your new services to AKS.
 Navigate to the `Resources/dapr/components` directory and run the following: